 ShareGate Desktop also has copy options that let you customize and control your Teams migration.
 Automatically map users at the destination—so they can keep working quickly with the right set of permissions post-migration.
 Rename teams pre-migration.
 And schedule a convenient time for your migration to take place.

-And now, with the release of ShareGate Desktop 14.0, you can choose to migrate a team and its data to a new team at your destination, or copy a team’s channels to an existing team.
+And now, with the release of ShareGate Desktop 15.0 you can choose to deploy a team and its data to a new team at your destination, or copy a team’s channels to an existing team, or migrate a team incrementally and easily move Planner plans

 Configure copy options before your Teams migration.

-Also introduced with the release of ShareGate Desktop 14.0, you can now move public channels between teams to match how people collaborate and move inside your organization.
-Move a team’s entire list of public channels or only select the ones that are needed.
+ShareGate Desktop makes it easy for you to copy channels, whether they are private or public.
+You can migrate channels to match how people collaborate and move inside your organization.
+Move a team’s entire list of private or public channels, or only select the ones that are needed.

 Select which channels you want to migrate, and only bring the ones you need to.